 Fountain (1917) by Marcel Duchamp, photograph by Alfred Stieglitz; Marcel Duchamp, Public domain, via Wikimedia Commons

 This broadening served as a model for the eventual inclusion of creatives of all fields as catalysts for change.
-Saint-Simon’s theories gained traction until at the end of his life, when a number of pupils, including Barthélemy Prosper Enfantin, took them into the mid-19th century.
-Friedrich Engels and Karl Marx, the founders of Communism, subsequently hailed Saint-Simon as an “idealistic socialist,” claiming his views as an influence for their own; Saint-Simon also impacted Pierre-Joseph Proudhon’s creation of anarchist.
+Saint-Simon’s theories gained traction until the end of his life, when a number of pupils, including Barthélemy Prosper Enfantin, took them into the mid-nineteenth century.
+Friedrich Engels and Karl Marx, the founders of Communism, subsequently hailed Saint-Simon as an “idealistic socialist,” claiming his views as an influence for their own.

 The French Revolution Influence

-The notion of Avant-Garde art developed a more definite shape in France throughout the early-to-mid 19th century.
-These 18 years were distinguished by political upheaval, social revolutionary movements, and anti-repression forces.
-Revolts and rebellions erupted across Europe in 1848, from Italy to Scandinavia to Germany and Hungary.
+The notion of Avant-Garde art took shape in France during the early-to-mid 19th century.
+These 18 years were marked by political upheaval, social revolutionary movements, and anti-repression forces.
+Revolts and rebellions broke out across Europe in 1848, from Italy to Scandinavia to Germany and Hungary.

 Among its effects were extensive starvation and unemployment, industrialization’s inequity, and the pressures of repressive governance.
 The 1848 Revolutions were also known as the springtime of the People, emphasizing the group’s inclusive and democratic underpinnings.